 With Notifii package tracking software for student housing, mailroom workers can scan packages as they arrive and log them in seconds rather than minutes.
 Once scanned, the software can notify recipients automatically, saving time and resources in writing individual package notice slips.
 With faster notification, students can pick up their packages sooner to create more space in the mailroom, making for a better, more efficient experience for workers and students alike.

-Schools like the University of Southern California are using Notifii to streamline mail tracking processes (see their case study here), which in turn can reduce costs and liability.
+Schools like the University of Southern California are using Notifii to streamline mail tracking processes, which in turn can reduce costs and liability.

 Learn more about how Notifii works — schedule a free demo to see it in action!